The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change

 1. Healthy Yorkie coats start with good nutrition

 Nutrition is the most important factor to healthy Yorkie hair growth.
-If your Yorkie’s dog food doesn’t include the necessary vitamins and minerals, it will be reflected in dull, brittle, or broken hair.
+The foods your Yorkie eats need to include the necessary vitamins and minerals, or it will be reflected in dull, brittle, or broken hair.

 These are the main nutrients needed if you want healthy Yorkie hair.
 You can learn more about these nutrients and how to provide them to your dog in our guide to Yorkie hair loss.

 - Omega 3 fatty acids: These heart-healthy fatty acids promote a shiny coat, reduce inflammation in your pup’s skin, and support the immune system.
 Fish oil or a Phytoplankton supplement are great sources of Omega 3